 Even once that’s addressed, though, I feel strongly that because these kids’ brains develop differently (and they, therefore, interpret and respond to input differently), any friendship group they’re part of should take that into account.
 They’re processing sights, sounds, school curriculum, social situations and more, through a very different lens.
 In fact, many are misdiagnosed with ADD, autism and other disorders because of it.

-School counselors who understand this student population
+School counselors who understand the “gifted” and 2e student population

 The Mind Matters podcast provides really great insights about how gifted and twice-exceptional children (I call them “kite kids”) view the world – and even counseling – differently.